 The present study is based on these previous developments, with some additional adjustments to prepare for DA.
-In particular, we carried out sensitivity experiments to select an ensemble size that is more costly-efficient, but with the same level of agreement to observations as in Garnier et al. (2016).
-More explicitly, monthly assimilation experiments with three different ensemble sizes were performed by reducing the original 60 member ensemble to 12 and 24 members.
-These experiments were assessed by comparing them with the observations used for the assimilation process.
-We observed the 24 member experiment was capable to conserve the same level of statistical consistency as the original 60 member ensemble while reducing computational costs of the forecast step by up to 60%.
-Therefore, a total of 24 trajectories of the inherited stochastic simulation developed in Garnier et al. (2016) are used here as the prior PDF for the assimilation problem.
+In particular, we carried out sensitivity experiments to select an ensemble size that is more cost-efficient but with the same level of agreement to observations as in Garnier et al. (2016).

+More explicitly, 1-month assimilation experiments were performed by reducing the ensemble size from the original 60 members to 12 and 24 members.
+We first compared each of them with the original experiment, and observed surface Chl a differences below $0.5 \text{ mg Chl m}^{-3}$ for most regions between the 24 and the 60-member ensembles.
+A comparison with the observations used for the assimilation process was also assessed.
+Both reduced ensemble simulations were able to reproduce the main patterns of surface Chl a displayed by satellite observations.
+However, global probabilistic metrics showed that only the 24-member ensemble experiment conserves the same level of statistical consistency as the original ensemble, while reducing computational costs of the forecast step by up to 60%.
+The probability distribution of the 12member ensemble showed an under-dispersed distribution, while the 24-member ensemble showed the ensemble spread covers a major part of the observations.
+Therefore, a total of 24 trajectories of the inherited stochastic simulation developed by Garnier et al. (2016) are used here as the prior PDF for the assimilation problem.